This tutorial is also available as a video.

 Once you're done, hit the

-+ new repl button in the top right.
++ new repl button in the top left.
 In the example below, we choose to create a new Python project.
 Replit will automatically choose a random name for your project, or you can pick one yourself.
-Note that by default your repl will be public to anyone on the internet; this is great for sharing and collaboration, but we'll have to be careful to not include passwords or other sensitive information in any of our projects.
+Note that by default your repl will be public to anyone on the internet; this is great for sharing and collaboration, but we'll have to be careful to not include passwords or other sensitive information in any of our project files.

 You'll also notice an "Import from GitHub" option.
 Replit allows you to import existing software projects directly from GitHub, but we'll create our own for now.
 Once your project is created, you'll be taken to a new view with several panes.
 Let's take a look at what these are.